fast-tortoise/fast-tortoise/README.md

 <h3 align="center">A passionate Backend developer from India</h3>
 <h4> About Me </h4>

 I am _Varun Kumar_.
 I have strong media and communication professional with a Bachelor of Technology focused in Information Science and engineering from _RNS Institute of Technology_.
-I have experience to code in NodeJs, C# and JavaScript.
-I have development experience in Backend, Full Stack Development, MERN in Javascript and Typescript, .NET Framework, NodeJS and ExpressJS.
-My activities beyond my stream of education includes my interest in fitness, cooking and team fun.⚡ I am a extrovert and love being involved in organizational works related to clubs, hackathons and workshops.
+I have experience to code in NodeJs, Java and JavaScript.
+I have development experience in Backend, Full Stack Development, Javascript, Spring boot, Node Js.⚡ I am a extrovert and love being involved in organizational works related to clubs, hackathons and workshops.

 ### 🌱 What do I do and What have I done?
-- 👨‍💻 I’ve worked extensively with **Python, Databricks and Spark** for data projects for the company.
-- 👨‍💻 I’ve worked extensively with **.NET Framework in C# with Azure** while developing projects for the company.
+- 👨‍💻 I’ve worked extensively with **Java, Spring Boot, C#, Dotnet, Azure** for projects in company.
-- 👨‍💻 I’m experienced **MERN with typescript** with multilple complex hands-on projects, both personal and for organizations.
-- 👨‍💻 I’ve firm grasp on **Kafka**.
-- 👨‍💻 I’ve strong command in **Kubernetes, GitHub workflows and Docker**.
+- 👨‍💻 I’ve strong command in **Kafka, Kubernetes, Terraform GitHub workflows**.
 - 👨‍💻 I’ve knowledge in **Grafana, Hedwing alerts and Hashicorp vaults**.
 - 👨‍💻 I've practiced **Clean code, SOLID Principles and Low level design** in all the organizational projects.
 - 👨‍💻 I've learned the art of **Continuous learning, Problem Solving and Debugging**.